 # Developing Custom Plugins

 Learning by example is always the best idea, so check our plugin tutorials that will show you how to create some basic plugins.

 - Creating a CKEditor Plugin in 20 Lines of Code – Create your first CKEditor plugin that inserts a piece of HTML code into the document.

 - Simple Plugin, Part 1 – Develop a basic Abbreviation plugin with a dialog window that lets the user insert a an abbreviation element into the document.

 - Simple Plugin, Part 2 – Modify the Abbreviation plugin by adding a custom context menu and abbreviation editing capabilities.

 - Integrating Plugins with Advanced Content Filter – Learn how to implement Advanced Content Filter support in your plugins.

 - Plugin Stylesheets – Tips on how to integrate custom plugin stylesheets with CKEditor.

 - Plugin Definition API – Detailed description of the plugin definition.

-- Live Demos – See the working demos of the custom Timestamp and Abbreviation plugins created in the tutorials live in action in CKEditor SDK.
+- Live Demos – See the working demos of the custom Timestamp and Abbreviation plugins created in the tutorials live in action in CKEditor Examples.